gyulanemeth/bluefox.email/email-sending-concepts/hard-bounce.md

 Hard bounces demand **immediate removal** of affected addresses from all active mailing lists and their addition to a **permanent suppression list**.
 Unlike soft bounces, these addresses won't benefit from retry attempts and keeping them on your lists risks serious damage to your sender reputation.
 The most effective strategy is implementing **real-time validation** at collection points to prevent invalid addresses from entering your system in the first place, significantly reducing future hard bounce incidents.

 Professional senders should regularly **analyze bounce patterns** to identify potential issues with specific list segments or acquisition sources.
-While most Email Service Providers automatically handle suppression and blocking of hard-bounced addresses, maintaining proper **compliance documentation** of removals remains the sender's responsibility.
+While most Email Service Providers automatically handle suppression and blocking of hard bounced addresses, maintaining proper **compliance documentation** of removals remains the sender's responsibility.
 This dual approach of prevention and meticulous management creates a robust defense against the deliverability and reputation challenges that hard bounces present.

 :::tip Just a heads up
 In BlueFox Email, we automatically handle bounces for you.
 Just follow our instructions on setting up bounce webhook in your project settings, and whenever there is a **hard bounce**, we will automatically add the email address to the suppression list to prevent future sending attempts.
 You will also receive an email notification when a bounce occurs, allowing you to take necessary actions, such as removing the email address from your list or all lists.
 You can also view bounce reports in your dashboard to monitor trends.